 Tools such as LiveReload lets us see the changes we’ve made to our CSS, on the browser instantly.
 Emmet LiveStyle takes this process a step further via bi-directional live editing.
 That means we can do Live Editing both from within the browser and the code editor without any page refresh and file saving.
 Watch it in action in this video: Emmet LiveStyle sneak peak.

 SVGeneration is a patterns generator for SVG.
 As we have discussed in our previous post series, SVG is one of the way to go to serve graphics for HD screens.
-And now with SVGeneration tool, creating a background pattern with SVG is made a lot easier.
-(And this is my favorite: Circle Everywhere).
+And now, with the SVGeneration tool, creating a background pattern with SVG is made a lot easier.

 There are many free PSD files to present your mobile app design or prototype in a phone or tablet mockup.
 But, that means it requires Photoshop to use the file as it is a PSD.
 In the case where Photoshop is not available, you can use MockupPhone as your alternative.
 At the time of the writing, you can choose iPhone, iPad, Galaxy, Nexus, and Lumia mockup.